 “Colony population responds to pollen availability”.
 That’s what Randy Oliver said during the Four Pillars of Honey Bee Management, a conference that took place in October 2015 in Medina, Ohio.
 Randy Oliver is a Californian biologist who dedicated himself to beekeeping – running more than 1,000 hives together with his sons – as well as researching in order to provide information on the subject by relying on data rather than urban legends.

-– For humans, winter means cold weather and short days.
-For bees, winter means they will not be able to collect pollen for a while.
+– For humans, winter only means cold weather and short days.
+But for the bees, winter means they will not be able to collect pollen for a while.
 That’s why honeybees store honey as an energy resource they can later use during the winter.

 – Only nurse bees can digest pollen.
 Nurse bees are generally those bees that range from two to fifteen days from the day they got out of their capped cells.
 As they get older, bees’ digestive tract goes through some changes, so they lose the ability to digest pollen.